-The Trust and all of its schools fall within the Lancashire County Council area which has responsibility for admissions to all secondary schools.
-Trust schools continue to 'buy-into' some services from the County Council where appropriate and cost effective.
+The trust and all of its schools are within a single local authority area.
+Lancashire County Council (LCC) has responsibility for both primary and secondary school admissions.
+Trust schools continue to buy into some services from LCC where appropriate and cost effective.